anira-project/anira/docs/sphinx/custom_backends.rst

 and TensorFlow Lite, ``ANIRA_ENGINE_*``), and a host adds its own: it **creates** the engine once as an object and **adds** it to a pipeline under a reverse-URI id.
 Examples: a Core ML or a WebGPU runtime, an engine the build does not carry, a synthetic model, a bypass for measuring the pipeline's overhead.
-A custom engine is one more implementation the inference stage resolves to, never a stage of its own (the stage is the pre- and post-processing around it, :doc:`custom_preprocessing`): a model entry names it by its id, and the handler prepares it, runs it and resets it exactly as it does a built-in engine, with the same plan report, the same real-time rules and the same failure path.
+A custom engine is one more implementation the inference stage resolves to, never a stage of its own (the stage is the pre- and post-processing around it, :doc:`custom_preprocessing`): a model entry names it by its id, and the handler loads it, prepares it, runs it and resets it exactly as it does a built-in engine, with the same plan report, the same real-time rules and the same failure path.
 In C it is a descriptor, ``anira_engine_desc`` of ``anira/abi/engine.h``; in C++ the same descriptor is a subclass of :cpp:class:`anira::Engine` (below).
-Its lifecycle is the stage's, with the same words on both sides: ``prepare`` hands back a ``prepared`` pointer, every per-chunk call receives it as ``(ctx, prepared, user_data)``, ``reset`` runs at a stream boundary, ``unprepare`` frees what one prepare loaded, ``release`` fires once per engine object.
+Its lifecycle is the stage's with one level more, the same words on both sides, from the outermost level in: ``init`` runs once per engine object, ``load`` once per loaded model anira pools and hands back a ``loaded`` pointer, ``prepare`` once per handler on a loaded model and hands back a ``prepared`` pointer, every per-chunk call receives them as ``(ctx, prepared, user_data)`` with the loaded pointer in ``ctx->loaded``, ``reset`` runs at a stream boundary of an exclusive handler, ``unprepare`` and ``unload`` give the two pointers back, ``release`` fires once per engine object.

 Creating and adding an engine
 -----------------------------